copyrite/LwotcMinimalText/XComGame.md

 * Debuff has 2 turn duration.
 * Blocked by high cover.
 * Does not apply ammo effects.
-* Iron Curtain does not work with shotguns or sniper rifles.
+* Cannot be used with a sniper rifle or shotgun.

 ## Javelin Rockets
 +6 tiles to rocket range.
-You may target tiles outside your visual range.
+You can target rockets at tiles outside your visual range.

 ## Judgement
 After an enemy targets you, it has a chance to panic.
-The chance is based on a contest of Wills.
+The chance is based on a contest of wills.
 * Reaction attacks are not targeted.
 * The base chance to panic is 30%. +1% Chance to panic per your Will. -1% Chance to panic per target Will.
 * The minimum and maximum panic chance are 5% and 90%.